s1n4/Taeniurus/README.md

 `user`, It contains: `nick@hostname` of that who is talking.

-`Wjoined`, A boolean variable (True or False), It will be True for when a user has joined the channel.
+`joined`, A boolean variable (True or False), It will be True for when a user has joined the channel.

 #### Now you will be able to add a command.